 The Fall of Constantinople 1453

 For over a thousand years, Constantinople stood as the center of the known world, a crossroads between ‘East’ and ‘West’.
 This ancient city was a prized jewel for all manner of conquerors.
-This great city was an indestructible fortress with +100 defense.
-Like an underdog turned undefeated champion on a winning streak, Constantinople miraculously withstood wave after wave of attack, with a few exceptions: the Huns, the Mongols, the Persians, the Seljuks, you name it… well, that is until the year 1453 rolled around and the entire kingdom fell like a house of cards thanks to one dumb ass who left the gate open, but I’m getting ahead of myself.
+The great city was an indestructible fortress with +100 defense.
+Like an underdog turned undefeated champion on a winning streak, Constantinople miraculously withstood wave after wave of attack: the Huns, the Mongols, the Persians, the Seljuks, you name it… well, that is until the year 1453 rolled around and the entire kingdom fell like a house of cards thanks to one dumb @#$ who left the gate open, but I’m getting ahead of myself.

 Way (way) back in 657 BCE, Byzantium was founded by the Ancient Greeks.
 Several hundred years later it was conquered by the Roman Empire (you know those pompous toga-wearing guys with an affinity for vomitoriums).
 Then one day, in 324 CE, Emperor Constantine was bored so decided to rename Byzantium after himself.
 Constantine established ‘Constantinople’ as the brand spankin’ new capitol of the now ‘Holy’ Roman Empire.
 This turned out to be a VERY bad move, seeing as Constantinople was on the outskirts of the Empire, whereas Rome was dead center, making it very hard to manage.
 This didn’t last long, because it was a stupid idea to begin with.